-Brickmaking in Africa is an important, yet backbreaking job.
-In many remote areas of Africa the bricks are made, laboriously, one by one.
-The mud is dug from the ground, then packed into a press that produces a brick, which is then added to a growing pile.
+Brick-making in Africa is an important yet backbreaking job.
+In many remote areas of Africa, the bricks are made laboriously, one by one.
+First, the mud is dug from the ground, then packed into a press that produces a brick, added to a growing pile.

-There are, however, brick making machines that can significantly speed the process.
-One of these machines could make more bricks in an hour than a man could make in a day.
-The ability to produce bricks at this rate would allow for building the community much more quickly.
+However, there are brick-making machines that can significantly speed the process.
+For example, one of these machines could make more bricks in an hour than a man could make in a day.
+The ability to produce bricks at this rate would allow building the community much more quickly.
 It would also provide an excellent source of income.

 Solar Cell Phone Chargers

-Statistics show that there are more cell phones in the world than there are flush toilets.
-This may seem like misplaced priorities, and although the need for flush toilets is crucial to basic sanitation and health, the use of cell phones is not frivilous.
+Statistics show that there are more cell phones globally than there are flush toilets.
+This may seem like misplaced priorities, and although the need for flush toilets is crucial to basic sanitation and health, the use of cell phones is not frivolous.

-In many places in Africa, where roads are primitive or non-existent, and where walking is the primary mode of transportation, cell phones allow communication over long distances that not too long ago was inconceivable.
-They allow for families and friends to stay in contact, and make business dealings much easier.
+In many places in Africa, where roads are primitive or non-existent and where walking is the primary mode of transportation, cell phones allow communication over long distances that not too long ago was inconceivable.
+Moreover, they allow families and friends to contact and make business dealings much more accessible.

 But lack of access to reliable electricity is a huge problem.
 Therefore, solar cell phone chargers have become very important.
-The regular practice is for the owner of a cell phone charger to set up in the local market, and people pay a small fee to have their phones charged, thus providing a service to the community, and a good income to the service provider.
+The regular practice is for the owner of a cell phone charger to set up in the local market, and people pay a small fee to have their phones charged, thus providing a service to the community and an income to the service provider.

 Fire Briquette Making

-In many parts of Africa, the predominant source of energy is woodfuel, either in the form of firewood, or charcoal.
+In many parts of Africa, the predominant energy source is wood fuel, either in the form of firewood or charcoal.

-According to the United Nations Environment Program (UNEP), firewood and charcoal alone provide more than 40 percent of energy used in Africa.
-In fact, around 80 percent of households on our continent depend on wood and charcoal as a primary energy source.
+According to the United Nations Environment Program (UNEP), firewood and charcoal alone provide more than 40 percent of the energy used in Africa.
+Around 80 percent of households on our continent depend on wood and charcoal as a primary energy source.

-This presents a number of difficulties, for individuals as well as for the environment.
+This presents a number of difficulties for individuals and the environment.

 The use of charcoal is even more problematic.
-In addition to the problems of wasted time and depletion of resources, use of charcoal can cause respiratory problems, since the charcoal is often used indoors.
-And yet, the production and selling of charcoal is an important source of income for many African families.
-Since electricity, kerosene, and cooking gas are expensive and often unavailable, the market for charcoal is very large.
+In addition to the problems of wasted time and depletion of resources, charcoal can cause respiratory difficulties since charcoal is often used indoors.
+And yet, the production and selling of charcoal is an essential source of income for many African families.
+Moreover, since electricity, kerosene, and cooking gas are expensive and often unavailable, the charcoal market is very large.

-There is, fortunately, a promising new process that could reduce the reliance on woodfuel, use a cheap and readily available resource, the banana!
+Fortunately, a promising new process could reduce the reliance on wood fuel and use a cheap and readily available resource, the banana!

-Researchers in the UK mashed piles of rotting banana skins and leaves, then mixed them with sawdust, and compressed and dried them to create briquettes that ignite readily and throw out a steady heat, ideal for cooking.
-The banana skins bind other materials together, acting like glue.
+Researchers in the UK mashed piles of rotting banana skins and leaves then mixed them with sawdust and compressed and dried them to create briquettes that ignite readily and throw out a steady heat, ideal for cooking.
+In addition, the banana skins bind other materials together, acting like glue.

-There are some strains of banana plant that can bear fruit within a year of planting, and the fruiting is not seasonal.
+Some strains of banana plants can bear fruit within a year of planting, and the fruiting is not seasonal.
 Therefore, there can be a steady supply of bananas throughout the year.
-Thus, we can have a sustainable source of fuel that can be used not only for cooking and heating, but as a source of income that might one day be able to replace the charcoal industry.
+Thus, we can have a sustainable source of fuel that can be used not only for cooking and heating but also as a source of income that might one day replace the charcoal industry.